RakeshKShah/Qualtrics2GSheetsAndDB/README.md

 # Qualtrics2GSheetsAndDB
-Import Qualtrics Survey to Google Sheets or DB
+Import Qualtrics Survey Data to Google Sheets or DB using NodeJS